60 Worked Examples: Introductory

 Long-term goals:

 Obtaining an advanced degree in aerospace engineering can offer significant advantages to an engineer’s career, including increased expertise, improved job opportunities, and the ability to take on more challenging and high-profile projects.
-Additionally, advanced degrees can open up opportunities for leadership and research positions, allowing engineers to contribute to the advancement of the field and shape the future of aerospace engineering.
+Additionally, advanced degrees can open up opportunities for leadership and research positions, allowing engineers to contribute to the advancement of the field and shape its future.

 Worked Example #5 – X-planes